wnichola/GetData-012-Course-Project/Course Project/run_analysis.md

 7. Total number of samples (readings/window) for Triaxial acceleration from the accelerometer total_acc_xyz (3 separate files): 128 per record

 ### Information dervied from above
-1. Number of Participants in Training (70% of 30 participants0:    21
+1. Number of Subjects in Training (70% of 30 Subjects):    21
-2. Number of Participants in test (30% of 30 participants): 9
+2. Number of Subjects in test (30% of 30 Subjects): 9

 ### Metadata that can be derived from the datasets provided
 The following outlines the key observations made on the dataset provided.
 It does not